 1. Focus on the Big Picture Over the Tiny Details

 As a Type-A person, you have no problem seeing the little details.
 Whenever you enter a space, you’re quick to notice the small things that others often overlook.
 And you’re also quick to create a plan of action.

 However, sometimes this rush towards perfection can get you so caught up in the small things that you fail to notice the big picture.
-Take your home for example: if you’re too focused on making the living room look and feel clean (even down to the dusting of picture frames) you might miss out on the whole point—organizing so that you can share your space purposefully and intentionally with others.
+Take your home: If you’re too focused on making the living room look and feel clean (even down to the dusting of picture frames), you might miss out on the whole point—organizing so that you can share your space purposefully and intentionally with others.